- Home

 - adenocarcinoma (less common).

-The female reproductive system
+A woman’s reproductive system

 Uterus – Also called the womb.
 This is where a baby grows.